Creative credit for finding this race and making the logistics come together goes to Chuck and the Parker clan.

 Chuck sent me a link to the Sun Top race.
 With a very low ($60) entry fee, plus the ability to do it all on the cheap and in relative comfort thanks to help from the Parkers, it was a no-brainer.

-On the other hand, we were right at the doorstep to some great riding, and set off to pre-ride the entire course.
+On the other hand, we were right at the doorstep to some

 The course:

+peppered with numerous series of mini drops.
 Riders passed back through the campground, closing the “internal loop”, exited the campground again, but then split right at the base of the fire road, and headed into the woods on the Skookum Flats Trail to begin the “external loop.”

 Skookum was by far my favorite section of the course: a 5-mile stretch of old-school single track that passed through ancient river-bottom forests, and oscillated rapidly between fast flowy sections and slow technical rock and root features.
 A and B line options abounded.